halfmoonui/halfmoon/README.md

 ## Where to next

-we recommend checking out the [page building](https://www.gethalfmoon.com/docs/page-building/) section of the docs, which breaks down the basics of building pages.
+We recommend checking out the [page building](https://www.gethalfmoon.com/docs/page-building/) section of the docs, which breaks down the basics of building pages.
 Otherwise, you can jump right into the [starter template generator](https://www.gethalfmoon.com/docs/page-building/#starter-template-generator), which lets you generate boilerplates for your project.

 ## License